 Submitting Forms or Documents that Aren’t Complete

-Before USCIS can process an application, it checks to see if it has all the necessary information and documents.
-Requests for Evidence (RFE) occur when forms aren’t fully filled out, which slows down the process.
+Before USCIS can process an application, it verifies that it has all the necessary information and documents.
+Requests for Evidence (RFEs) occur when forms aren’t fully completed, which slows down the process.

-- Use USCIS checklists to make sure you send all the documents they need.
+- Use USCIS checklists to verify that you send all the required documents.

-- Provide legible copies of the documents that are needed.
+- Please provide legible copies of the required documents.

 - Include certified translations of documents that aren’t written in English.